 Idai began as a tropical depression on March 4 and made landfall in Mozambique that day before reemerging into the Mozambique Channel on March 9 and strengthening to a moderate tropical storm the next day.
 The intense rain during the first landfall led to severe flooding and deaths throughout Mozambique, Madagascar, Malawi and South Africa.
 In northwestern Madagascar, for example, there were reports of more than 14 inches of rain.
 Three deaths were reported in Madagascar and 137 homes were damaged.
 There was also significant infrastructure damage including hospitals, schools, telecommunications and electrical lines.
 The heavy rains caused flooding in three provinces in Mozambique leaving 66 people dead and 111 injured.
 Eight hospitals, 938 classrooms and 5,756 homes were destroyed, and 15,467 homes were affected.
 17,500 people were displaced and more than 100,000 were affected.
 In Malawi, 56 people were killed and 577 injured during the first landfall.
 In South Africa, seven people died.

 On March 14, the storm reached peak intensity and had maximum sustained winds of 120 mph.
 It weakened slightly as it again approached the coast of Mozambique, but it was still a very intense Category 2 tropical cyclone as it made landfall near Beira on March 15.
 The effects of the strong winds and the heavy rains were felt throughout Malawi, Zimbabwe and Mozambique.
-While it has again weakened, it is still bringing very heavy rains to the area, especially in Mozambique.
+While it again weakened, it brought very heavy rains to the area, especially in Mozambique, for several days.

 In Zimbabwe, the second landfall also brought heavy rains, especially in the Chimanimani District which saw 8-20 inches.
-There has been extensive damage and destruction of bridges and roads in the region, causing isolation.
+There was extensive damage and destruction of bridges and roads in the region, causing isolation.
 In the town of Chipinge, 20,000 homes have been damaged and 600 were destroyed.